 Getting started with AI-powered search experimental

-AI-powered search, sometimes also called vector search and hybrid search, is an experimental technology that uses large language models to retrieve search results based on the meaning and context of a query.
+AI-powered search, sometimes also called vector search or hybrid search, is an experimental technology that uses large language models (LLMs) to retrieve search results based on the meaning and context of a query.

 This tutorial will walk you through configuring AI-powered search in your Meilisearch project.
-You will activate the vector store setting, generate document embeddings with OpenAI, and perform your first search.
+You will see how to activate this feature, generate document embeddings with OpenAI, and perform your first search.

 Requirements